ReceiptManager/receipt-parser-server/docs/index.rst

 Welcome to the Receipt Parser Server documentation!
 ======================================================
-Receipt parser server is a modular, lightway server to parse receipts.
+Receipt parser server is a modular, minimal server to parse receipts.

 .. toctree::